They were ugly, contagious and stupid.

 "Although fear of infection was based on a proven increase in sexually transmitted diseases during the war, there is much evidence to suggest that he most feared, was the moral infection by 'indecent' women" comments Pedersen.

-Another common notion was that the "tyskerjentene" were stupid, which some experts actually intended to prove.
+Another common notion was that the "tyskerjentene" were stupid, which some experts actually tried to prove.

 For example, Doctor Augusta Rasmussen carried out a study testing the intelligence level of 310 women interned on Hovedøya.
-Her conclusion was that just over half of them were subnormal and that only eight were normally intelligent.
+Her conclusion was that just over half of them had low levels of intelligence and that only eight were normally intelligent.

 The director of Gaustad Hospital Ødegård even stated that there were disproportionately high numbers of ungifted, unsocial or mentally ill people among the tyskerjentene.